gumuz/redisobj/README.md

 A Python dictionary-like interface to a [Redis](http://redis.io/) database, implementing all methods provided by the [UserDict](http://docs.python.org/library/userdict.html) mixin.

-**caution**: This is to be used in a interactive shell environment, not in production as a library to interface with your Redis database.
+**caution**: This is intended for an interactive shell environment, not as a library to interface with your production Redis database.

 Dependencies
 ------------